 When you are out on the road, you need some essential safety items and other things you might require when on the road.
 According to carcover.com, carrying these things will help you in case you experience car breakdown or any other problem when on the road.
-Below are must-haves in your car to keep you safe during your travel;
+Below are things to keep in your car during your travel:

 1. First aid kit

 Safety is paramount.
 And you never know when you will need a first aid kit.
 You may not have used it, but for precaution, always have one.
 It helps when you get an accident, and the ambulance will take a while.
 The kit should have wraps, band-aids, epipen, provide, Tylenol and an antibacterial solution.